GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-1/genesis-1.englishNatural.md

 And morning was,
 A third day.

-And God said, "Let there be lights in the hammering-out, the skies, to separate between the day, and between the night, And they will be for signs, and for appointed-times, and for days, and years.
+And God said, "Let there be light-sources in the hammering-out, the skies, to separate between the day, and between the night, And they will be for signs, and for appointed-times, and for days, and years.
-And they will be for lights in the hammering-out, the skies, to shine-light over the land.
+And they will be for light-sources in the hammering-out, the skies, to shine-light over the land.

 And God made two, the light-sources, the greats, the light-source the great, for the ruling of the day,